 Tradewinds complies fully with Regulation (EC) No 1107/2006 concerning the rights of disabled persons and persons with reduced mobility when travelling by air and is delighted to offer assistance to disabled persons or persons with reduced mobility provided that we are given full information about your specific requirements at the time of booking.
 Whilst we are happy to make a special request for you with the airline/s concerned, please be aware that we cannot guarantee the provision of highloaders for embarking/dis-embarking the aircraft.

-World weather is becoming more erratic and unpredictable and we cannot be held responsible for disruption to your holiday due to bad or unusual weather conditions.
+We cannot be held responsible for disruption to your holiday due to bad or unusual weather conditions.

-Please note that many of the hotels and tours included in our special offers are also featured on our webssite.
+Please note that many of the hotels and tours included in our special offers are also featured on our website.
 Any offers/facilities detailed therein are not applicable to late bookings or special offers unless otherwise stated.
 If you have booked already we cannot apply any special offer retroactively without cancelling your original booking in line with our standard cancellation policy which will involve fees, loss of deposit and possibly further cancellation charges

 If booking online you are committed to paying the deposit or balance (whichever is applicable at the time) once you check the box that agrees to our Terms & Conditions.
 This is recorded with your contact details and IP address in line with Data Protection to avold fraudulent activity.
 Please make payment immediately